Man dies in police shooting incident in northern England

-LONDON (Reuters) - A man has died after being shot by police during an operation in northern England, West Yorkshire Police said on Tuesday, later confirming the incident was not terrorism-linked.
+LONDON, Jan 3 (Reuters) - A man has died after being shot by police during an operation in northern England, West Yorkshire Police said on Tuesday.

-Police said the shooting occurred during a "pre-planned policing operation" near the M62 motorway in Huddersfield at about 1800 GMT on Monday.
+Police said the incident occurred during a "pre-planned policing operation" near the M62 motorway in Huddersfield at about 1800 GMT on Monday.

 "A police firearm was discharged and a man has died," police said.